leanhqn208-svg/E-commerce-Website-Analysis-User-Behavior/README.md

   <br>

-  **🎯 Business Purpose:** To measure the financial return of different marketing channels by tracking revenue on a weekly and monthly, to identify high-performing periods and attribute sales correctly.
+  **🎯 Business Purpose:** To measure the financial return of different marketing channels by tracking revenue on a weekly and monthly

   **SQL Code:**
   ```sql